 How many tickets will each senior receive?

-Graduates will receive enough tickets to invite two guests to Baccalaureate, four to the Class Day ceremony, five to the Senior Prom, and five to Commencement.
+Graduates will receive enough tickets to invite three guests to Baccalaureate, four to the Class Day ceremony, five to the Senior Prom, and five to Commencement.

 Prom (Monday, May 30): This is the only event where seniors are required to have a ticket.
 Each senior is given six tickets; one for the senior and five for guests.
 Anyone who does not have a prom ticket (including seniors) will not gain access to the prom.
 Note: Jadwin Gym, the location for the prom, is NOT air conditioned.